fujkani/elasticsearch-proxy/README.md

     - ✨A valid user should be passed as part of the HTTP Header
     - ✨Content-Type Header should be set to "application/json"
     - ✨Specifying  HTTP Body is optional but if present it should be a valid Elastic Query.
 Any passed query will be ammended with user countries to ensure only records within those countries are returned
-    - ✨ Only Elasticsearch Search API is covered and no all combinations of the body parameter are tested.
+    - ✨ Only Elasticsearch Search API is covered and not all combinations of the body parameter are tested.
 SQL-type querying through a query_string parameter not supported.
 ES Search API: https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html#request-body-search-query

 - ✨Business Rules:
-    - ✨The user should exist in isi_data_access index (or index name specified in env var: ES_ACCESS)
+    - ✨The user should exist in data_access index (or index name specified in env var: ES_ACCESS)
     - ✨Only certain indexes are allowed to be searched (index specified in config)
     - ✨Only Searches are allowed, i.e. only reading of data
     - ✨Unless otherwise specified through the "_source" element of the query body, all fields are returned with each document